-The first edition of my Internet Marketing: Strategy, Planning and Implementation book from 2000 included a popular template for creating what we then called an Internet Marketing Plan.
+The first edition of my book Internet Marketing: Strategy, Planning and Implementation from 2001 included a popular template for creating what we then called an Internet Marketing Plan.

 Today, marketers are understandably even more hungry for guidance, given the importance of digital media.
-Our RACE planning system is a template based on ten plus years experience of creating and reviewing digital marketing plans for companies and helping students develop them.
+The original plan in my book has been revised to create a free to download digital marketing planning template based on the Smart Insights RACE planning system.
+This template is based on fifteen plus years experience of creating and reviewing digital marketing plans for companies and helping students develop them.

-Join as an Expert member for our full marketing plan toolkit
+Join as an Expert member for our full digital marketing planning toolkit